Elevate-Code/streamlit-projectstarter/README.md

    git branch -D master
    git branch -m master
    ```
-   This sequence of commands creates a new branch without any history, adds all the files, creates a new initial commit, deletes the old branch, and renames the new branch to "master"(?).
+   This sequence of commands creates a new branch without any history, adds all the files, creates a new initial commit, deletes the old master branch, and renames the new branch (latest_branch) to 'master'.

 6. Create a new private repository on your personal GitHub account.
 You can do this by visiting https://github.com/new and filling in the repository details.
 Make sure to set the visibility to "Private".